 There are many factors you should look out for, that indicates that a pool isn’t the best choice.
 Among these are:

 -Pools with 0% fee (discussed in “Why should I not select a 0% pool” above)

--Pools with pledge below 50k ADA (Signals that they might not be serious about their operation, or have confidence in themselves).
+-Pools with pledge below 10k ADA (Signals that without real-capital-at-stake, they might not be serious about their operation, or have confidence in themselves.).

--Pools that haven’t produced blocks yet (They might simply be new, but this can be a sign of bad performance).
+-Pools that haven’t produced blocks yet (They might simply be new, but this can be a sign of poor performance).

 -Pools without a website or option to contact them (Signals they might not run a serious operation)